 For all of the reasons above, do not let anyone tell you to buy now due to interest rates.

 However, locking in a rate can be a good idea as it eliminates interest rate risk.
-Provided your interest rate is locked in long enough to close before it expires, it allows you to know what your monthly mortgage payment will be.
+Provided your interest rate is locked in with enough time to close, it allows you to know what your monthly mortgage payment will be.

 This is a lot of technical information so if it went over your head, don’t worry about it!
 Get in touch with Yoreevo and we’re happy to answer any questions you have.
 Yoreevo’s goal is to make home buying easy and transparent while also saving our clients a lot of money with our commission rebates!